rjafari44/Ultrasonic_Rover/README.md

 # Ultrasonic Rover

-#### This project utilizes an ultrasonic sensor, servo motor, and an Arduino Nano microcontroller to create an obstacle avoiding rover called Cornelius.
+#### This project utilizes an ultrasonic sensor, servo motor, and an Arduino Nano microcontroller to create an obstacle-avoiding rover called **Cornelius**.
 Included are STL files for 3D printing, an LTspice schematic for wiring visualization, and an image of the built rover.
 The project is divided into Mechanical, Electrical, and Programming sections for clarity.
+Although not a direct contributor, **Kaveh Zare** played an important role in refreshing my C++ skills, which helped make this project possible.
+Check out his GitHub here: [github.com/kavehzare98](https://github.com/kavehzare98)

 ---